gubisim/shakespear-reviews/README.md

 A React project for displaying reviews on Shakespeares' works.

 ## Development Environment
-- Navigate to the root of the project and run `yarn dev` to get the development environment up and running
+- First make sure you have yarn installed and navigate to the root project and run `yarn` to retrieve dependencies
+- Run `yarn dev` once you are finished retrieving all the dependencies
 - Access the running development environment at http://localhost:3000/
 ### Testing
 - Run tests with the following command `yarn test`